-Any adult who, with knowledge that a person is a minor or who fails to exercise reasonable care in ascertaining the age of a minor, hires, employs. or uses such minor to produce obscene matter or to do or assist in doing any sexually explicit conduct, is guilty of a Class 5 felony and, upon conviction thereof, shall be fined not more than \$50,000 or confined in a state correctional facility for not more than ten years, or both.
+Any adult who, with knowledge that a person is a minor or who fails to exercise reasonable care in ascertaining the age of a minor, hires, employs. or uses such minor to produce obscene matter or to do or assist in doing any sexually explicit conduct, is guilty of a Class 5 felony and, who is physically helpless; or,

+3 upon conviction thereof, shall be fined not more than \$50,000 or confined in a state correctional

+4 facility for not more than ten years, or both.